 The Cooperative Extension Service is a partnership in outreach education funded by federal, state and local governments.
 The program is administered in Georgia by county extension agents from the University of Georgia (UGA) and Fort Valley State University.

 County agents rely on research-based information from the U.S. Department of Agriculture, the Georgia Agricultural Experiment Stations, and faculty from the two universities.
 The Cooperative Extension Service began in 1914 as a mechanism to teach farmers and their families how to improve their quality of life.
 Today it delivers education throughout the state in agricultural and environmental sciences, family and consumer sciences, 4-H and youth development, and related areas.

-Stephens County Agent is Thad Glenn.
-His program area responsibilities are primarily Agriculture and Natural Resources.
+Stephens County Extension Coordinator is Susan Yearwood.
+Her program area responsibilities are primarily Agriculture and Natural Resources.
 Stephens County has more than $70 million in farming income.
 Poultry, livestock, and hay production are the constant for most producers.